• Skip to primary navigation

 Instructions

 • Beat in the eggs one at a time.
-Once you beat in all the eggs, add about ½ cup of the flour into the batter and beat until combined on low speed.
+Once you beat in all the eggs, add about ½ cup of the flour mixture into the batter and beat until combined on low speed.
 Beat in a splash of the buttermilk.
 Repeat the process until both are fully incorporated into the batter, ending with the buttermilk.
-Beat in the pumpkin puree.
+Stir in the pumpkin puree.

 • Grease and flour a 12-cup bundt pan.
 The flour makes a big difference in keeping the finished cake from sticking, so don't skip this step.
 Pour in the batter and smooth on top.